the-turing-way/the-turing-way/book/content/reproducible_environments/09/case-study-branchLSTM.md

 Once loaded, numerical representations of each tweet were generated as 314-element arrays.
 The first 14 elements stored quantifiable features of the tweet, such as the number of negation words and the presence of attachments, and the remaining 300 elements stored a [Word2vec](https://skymind.ai/wiki/word2vec) representation of the tweet's textual content.
+To check that the inputs we were providing to the model were consistent, I printed the arrays to the screen and saved the output to a file.
-When I compared these features across machines, I noticed something rather odd - the contents of corresponding elements were identical, apart from those which stored the length (to be more precise, the character count) of some of the tweets.
+When I compared files generated on different machines, I noticed something rather odd - the contents of corresponding elements were identical, apart from those which stored the length (to be more precise, the character count) of some of the tweets.

 Judging the length of a tweet seemed like a very simple task - just count the number of characters.
 So why were the counts different?
 Further investigation showed that the mismatched counts occurred in tweets containing emoticons, which led me to look into how these characters were represented in Unicode.